sajuptpm/jiocloud-docs/build_system.md

 #### Apply Command

-The apply command is used to evaluate a specification for which servers/vms should be provisioned in order to fullfill a specification.
+The apply command is used to evaluate a specification for which servers/VMs should be provisioned in order to fulfill a specification.

 The command is as follows: